vshesh/glue/README.md

 Take, for example, CriticMarkup.
 Someone wrote a spec for this, but it's been implemented in some Markdown parsers and not others, so maybe it's there and it's great!
 Or maybe you want it, but you can't have it (sad face).
+Do you switch dialects?
+Does it have all the other features?
+Maybe write a Pandoc filter?

 It's pretty simple to add CriticMarkup to a registry using **Glue**: